DavidPickles/oidc-lab/README.md

 127.0.0.1     example1.internal
 ```

-This will mean that OIDC-Lab can run on example1.internal.
+This will mean that OIDC-Lab can run locally on example1.internal.
 You'll need to change BASE_URL in the .env file to use this domain.

 ## HTTPS and OIDC-Lab